The Best Audio Bitrate for Your Streaming: How to Choose

 Target Audience and Devices

-Listeners using high-end audio equipment may demand higher bitrates (for better quality audio), while casual users with basic headphones may not.
+Listeners using high-end audio equipment may demand higher bitrates for better audio quality, while casual users with basic headphones may not.

 Requirements by the Streaming Platform